What Is Epilepsy?

 Brain Chemistry Factors

-Ion Channels: Sodium, potassium, and calcium act as ions in the brain.
+Sodium, potassium, and calcium are ions that are important for brain function.
 They produce electric charges that must fire regularly in order for a steady current to pass from one nerve cell in the brain to another.
 If the ion channels that carry them are genetically damaged, a chemical imbalance occurs.
 This can cause nerve signals to misfire, leading to seizures.

-Neurotransmitters: Abnormalities may occur in neurotransmitters, the chemicals that act as messengers between nerve cells.
-Three neurotransmitters are of particular importance: Scientists in epilepsy research have paid particular attention to the neurotransmitter gamma aminobutyric acid (GABA), which helps prevent nerve cells from over-firing.
+Abnormalities may occur in neurotransmitters, the chemicals that act as messengers between nerve cells.
+Scientists in epilepsy research have paid particular attention to the neurotransmitter gamma aminobutyric acid (GABA), which helps prevent nerve cells from over-firing.

 Some types of epilepsy are inherited conditions where genetics play a factor.
-Generalized epilepsy seizure types appear to be more related to genetic influences than partial seizure epilepsies.
+Generalized epilepsy seizure types appear to be more related to genetic influences than focal onset seizure epilepsies.

 Epilepsy can be caused by many types of diseases or injuries that damage the brain.
 Head trauma can bring on seizures and epilepsy.
 Cerebral palsy and other disorders caused by lack of oxygen to the brain during birth are often associated with epilepsy.